timkendrick/timkendrick.github.io/_includes/cv.md

 Bright, enthusiastic hard‑worker with over fifteen years’ experience across multiple industries.
 I'm highly self-motivated, a fast learner and a committed team member with excellent problem‑solving skills and a keen eye for detail and aesthetics.

-Equally comfortable building pixel-perfect UIs, robust frameworks and libraries, or time-saving automation utilities and developer tools, I love to tackle big problems and take pride in writing clean code built around elegant user-focused APIs.
+Equally comfortable building pixel-perfect UIs, robust frameworks and libraries, or time-saving automation utilities and tooling, I love to tackle big problems and am passionate about developing innovative solutions to formidable technical challenges.

 ## Frameworks / Technologies

 Strong expertise in TypeScript, React, Rust, WASM, Node.js, GraphQL, gRPC, WebSockets, RxJS.
-I particulary enjoy building polished user interfaces, functional/reactive/stream programming, and anything involving practical applications of CS theory.
+I particulary enjoy building polished user interfaces, functional/stream programming, and putting CS theory into practice to solve real-world use cases.

-Outside work I take on ambitious solo coding projects and like to learn new concepts from first principles: I've written my own clean-room implementations of programming languages (parsers/interpreters/compilers/macro systems), abstract regular expression engines, actor systems, observables, virtual DOM, etc, to gain a deep understanding of how everyday tools and concepts are implemented.
+Outside work I take on ambitious solo coding projects and like to learn new concepts from first principles: I've written my own clean-room implementations of programming languages (parsers/interpreters/compilers/macro systems), abstract regular expression engines, actor systems, observables, virtual DOM, etc, to gain a deep understanding of how everyday tools and frameworks are implemented, so that I can make sure to pick the best tool for the job when facing design decisions at work.

 ## Selected Work History